mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri:** Sure.
 Mmm hmm. *[Laughter.]*

 So it is different from the great masters’ calligraphy, the second grade and third grade calligraphy.
 And then, I believe that is interesting calligraphy, I like it.
 So, I want to practice it, again and again.
 And then finally, the kid says, “Katagiri, your calligraphy is good, so I will give you a certificate.
 You are a Master of Calligraphy.”
-Then look at this: this is nothing but the calligraphy written by a first grade child.
+But look at this: this is nothing but the calligraphy written by a first grade child.
 The same, don’t you think?
 Do you understand?

-**Another person:** You’re comparing that [to a] teacher ... of meditation.
+**Another person:** And you’re comparing that [to a] teacher ... of meditation.

 **Katagiri:** Yes, yes, that’s right.
 Sure, it’s a wonderful, wonderful calligraphy – but you don’t understand.
-But it’s universal, everyone understands this is good, [or] even though you don’t understand it is good, some great authority of calligraphy says, “This is the best in the world.”
+But it’s universal, everyone understands this is good.
+[Or] even though you don’t understand it is good, some great authority of calligraphy says, “This is the best in the world.”
 And then even if you don’t like it, you look at this, and write it, again and again.
 Maybe it takes time.
 Maybe tomorrow you could be a master, but maybe it takes time, too.
 But it doesn’t matter.
 Whatever happens, always we have to look at that kind of example, and we have to write it again and again.

-That means, if you attain enlightenment in the [dualistic](glossary#dualism) world, that is nothing but dualistic enlightenment; that’s all.
-“No design on becoming Buddha” – such zazen is pretty hard; we don’t understand it.
+That means, if you attain enlightenment in the dualistic world, that is nothing but dualistic enlightenment; that’s all.

+So “no design on becoming Buddha” – such zazen is pretty hard.
+We don’t understand it.
 But this is a very good example, because it is nothing but the problem of life and death, that’s all.
 So we have to look at this, and follow it.

-But on the other hand, lots of real zazen in the [dualistic](glossary#dualistic) world – psychological, philosophical – that’s very fine.
+But on the other hand, lots of [real] zazen in the dualistic world – psychological, philosophical – that’s very fine.
 Rinzai, and Tibetan, and many things.
 I don’t criticize them; it is okay, because it is still enlightenment.
 But that enlightenment is nothing but [the] dualistic world.
 Even though you become a master of calligraphy under the guidance of the first grade child, well it is a master calligrapher, but it is nothing but master calligrapher under the guidance of a first grade child, that’s all.

 Is that clear?
 Is that okay?

 #### 1:03:07

 **Question:** To carry that analogy further: does that mean that to practice under a teacher, that teacher is like a calligrapher?
+Then to do zazen with a teacher...

+**Katagiri:** A teacher and his teaching.

-Then to do zazen with a teacher and his teaching – Dogen, Buddha – again and again you’re doing the calligraphy, until it’s like the teacher’s calligraphy?
+**Same person:** ... and his teaching – Dogen, Buddha – again and again you’re doing the calligraphy, until it’s like the teacher’s calligraphy?

 **Katagiri:** Mmm hmm.
 I think so; that is the best way.

-**Same person:** So if the teacher is a poor teacher, then there’s no way you can ...
+**Same person:** So if the teacher is a poor teacher, then there’s no way you could...

 **Katagiri:** Yes.
 Well, you can attain enlightenment, that is but a poor enlightenment.
 Minimum size of enlightenment, highest size of enlightenment; well, there are many kinds of enlightenment.

 So, the teacher is important, but the teacher is a teacher – that *this* teacher also followed – of real zazen.
-I have to teach real zazen; I have to show real zazen mentioned by Buddha, and Dogen, et cetera.
+I have to teach real zazen.
+I have to *show* [the] real zazen mentioned by Buddha, and Dogen, et cetera.

 **Same person:** Our connection to Dogen and Buddha is through you?

-**Katagiri:** Sure.
+**Katagiri:** [Sure.]
 The teacher is Buddha, and Dogen, and [patriarch](glossary#ancestor), simultaneously.
 That’s why the teacher is also a student, who is continually learning, every day.
-Working like Dogen, and Buddhas, every day.
+Working like Dogen, and buddhas, every day.

 #### 1:05:15

 **Question:** Roshi?
-Is that why you don’t see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with [Bodhisattvas](glossary#bodhisattva) and [Buddhas](glossary#buddha), or [demons](glossary#demon), things like that?
+Is that why...
+You don’t see Zen emphasize other realms; you know, like having psychic experiences, or coming in contact with [bodhisattvas](glossary#bodhisattva) and [buddhas](glossary#buddha), or [demons](glossary#demon), things like that?
 And [Tibetan Buddhism](glossary#tibetan-buddhism), for instance, seems to really emphasize entering these other worlds.
 Is that because of that; because those other realms still exist in [duality](glossary#dualism)?

 **Katagiri:** Sure.
 Even though I don’t emphasize them, we are with them already, don’t you think so?

 **Same person:** I don’t know.
-I have no idea. *[Group laughter.]*
+I have no idea. *[Everyone laughs.]*

 **Katagiri:** You don’t like them, but you are already present with them.
 That’s why you suffer, no?
 Don’t you think so?

 **Same person:** Can you ever see them?

-**Katagiri:** Oh, you can see them. *[Group laughter.]*
+**Katagiri:** Oh, you can see them. *[Katagiri and others laugh.]*

 Can you see this?
 I want to ask you.
 I think so.

-*(Transcriber’s Note: Presumably, the point of the above exchange is that these “other realms” aren’t “somewhere else” but rather are right here.
-In other words, we’re having a “psychic experience” all the time called “daily living.”
-Katagiri Roshi might be gesturing to indicate this, which doesn’t come across on the audio recording.)*

 #### 1:06:32